ajhalls/Simple-Animation-Timeline-for-Greensock/README.md

 # Simple-Animation-Timeline
 No frills, just a simple zoomable timeline that can be added into a bootstrap template that you can tie other things into.
+This is a little more complicated version of the other timeline: https://github.com/ajhalls/Simple-Animation-Timeline, depending on what you are integrating it with, you may find the other a better starting point.

 You can see the demo here: https://ajhalls.github.io/Simple-Animation-Timeline-for-Greensock/